jghauser/papis.nvim/README.md

 #### Commands:

-- `:Papis ask`: Opens a picker to ask questions and browse existing answers
+- `:Papis ask`: Open a picker to ask questions and browse existing answers

 You can ask questions with (user-configurable) slash commands, for instance `/ask What is de se thought?`.
 In addition to `/ask`, papis.nvim by default ships with `/shortask` (limited number of sources), `/longask` (higher number of sources), and `/index` (index new documents).